Kelty has launched a new version of its celebrated Redwing packs so here you have Kelty Redwing 50 pack for men and for women. Keep reading.

 Please see how I rate this pack and my pros and cons:

 If you need more options in this size range, please check in the category Mid-Size Packs here in the site.
+In particular check this ultralight Gregory Facet 45 pack for women.

 We add new texts on a regular basis, so bookmark this site and check occasionally.
 There is a subscription form below for our weekly newsletter, so subscribe and stay informed.
 Have a nice day.